1871fotc/fotc/docs/stories/lilian-cooper-walk.md

 ??? directions "Directions"

-    From here, retrace your steps and return to the pavilion, or walk straight down the hill along ==Pat Hill Drive==, through the centre of the cemetery, joining ==Charles Heaphy Drive== and down to the main office and ==Canon Garland Place==, including the small cemetery museum.
+    From here, retrace your steps and return to the Federation Pavilion.

 ## Copyright and Attribution

-[Toowong Cemetery Tour Two](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under the [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).
-Minor formatting changes, photos and links added.
+The walk is based on [Toowong Cemetery Tour Two](https://www.brisbane.qld.gov.au/community-and-safety/community-support/cemeteries/toowong-cemetery) © [Brisbane City Council](https://www.brisbane.qld.gov.au) 2016, used under the [Creative Commons Attribution 4.0 Licence](https://creativecommons.org/licenses/by/4.0/).